sk3p7ic/sk3p7ic-blog/content/post/hello-world.md

-In the end, I chose [TeXify2](https://texify2.io/) as my theme, adoring its simplicity and resemblance to \\(\LaTeX\\) documents (which is how I do my academic notes, assignments, and presentiations--something I may cover some day in another post).
+In the end, I chose [TeXify2](https://texify2.io/) as my theme, adoring its simplicity and resemblance to \\(\LaTeX\\) documents (which is how I do my academic notes, assignments, and presentations--something I may cover some day in another post).
 Additionally, altering the styles of this theme appeared to be easy, and I therefore set off to start working on my new blog.